Science & Technology News

 The Office of Environmental Management (EM) sponsors science and technology development to improve the efficacy, effectiveness, and safety of its cleanup efforts.
 These efforts include mission-directed basic scientific research, technology development and demonstration, and technology deployment.
 EM supports a wide range of applied research activities including scientific studies; technology evaluation; selection, maturation and scale-up activities; and technical issue resolution efforts to support the EM cleanup mission.

-Savannah River National Laboratory Policy Office
+Laboratory Policy Office

 In addition to SRNL, other National Laboratories in the DOE complex also provide unique and complimentary expertise and capabilities to address many one-of-a-kind technical challenges of EM’s complex nuclear cleanup projects.
 EM has taken steps to link the capabilities of DOE National Laboratories supporting DOE EM’s cleanup mission by strengthening historic partnerships with our cleanup sites and relationships with individual labs to take advantage of the synergies of a larger Network of National Laboratories for Environmental Management and Stewardship (NNLEMS).